Turborepo npm workspaces vite react module resolution error resolved

 The first way is something hinted by turborepo scaffold itself.
 I had to add

-as dev dependency at the root of the monorepo.
-This would ensure thatvite
+viteas dev dependency at the root of the monorepo.
+This would ensure thatviteis installed into the globalnode_modules. -

 The second way is to use an alias for